Privacy Policy

 Transfer to Third Parties

-We do not transfer personal data to third parties absent the data subject’s express consent or a strict legal obligation other than as mentioned in this section.
-Though we make every effort to preserve data subject privacy, we may need to disclose personal data if we have a good-faith belief that such action is necessary to comply with a current judicial proceeding, a court order, or legal process.
+Personal data is not transferred to third parties without the data subject’s express consent or a legal obligation unless stated otherwise.
+However, we may disclose personal data if required by a judicial proceeding, court order, or legal process.

 Aggregate Information (not personal data)

-We may share aggregated demographic information with others.
-This is not linked to any personal data.
+Aggregated demographic information that is not linked to any personal data may be shared.

 Business Transitions